sinProject-Inc/talk/.github/pull_request_template.md

 - [ ] Necessary unit tests are implemented
 - [ ] Necessary E2E tests are implemented
 - [ ] Perform functionality checks

-# Tasks for Reviewers
+- [ ] If there are any problems, request revisions from the PR submitter and mention them on Slack

+## After Reviewing

 - [ ] Leave an approval comment (e.g. LGTM)
-- [ ] Contact a project admin (or someone with merge permissions) to merge the PR
+- [ ] On Slack, mention the PR submitter and a project admin, write which PR you have reviewed, and ask them to merge the PR